mennooo/apex-modular-js/README.md

     |-modules
     |-widgets
 ```
+New modules are not added to your application immediate.
 If you want to include any module or widget in the sample application then change the following config file:
 ```
 config.json
 ```